The Names in Japanese Originate from Size or Usage

-Sorry for the sudden question, but what do they call the individual fingers of the hand in your country?
+Sorry for the sudden question, but what is each finger of the hand called in your country?

 In Japan, they are referred to as:

 #4 薬指、 Kusuriyubi: ‘Medicine Finger’